Who this guide is for

 Orders made at a Judicial Case Conference

-You can request a Judicial Case Conference (JCC) and ask the judge/master to make the order you both want.
+You can request a Judicial Case Conference (JCC) and ask the judge or master to make the order you both want.
 There's less paperwork involved in this procedure.
 You can simply tell the judge in person what you agree to rather than having to put it down in written sworn documents.
-See our fact sheet Judicial Case Conferences in Supreme Court.
+See Judicial Case Conferences in Supreme Court.

-Then you need to appear before a judge/master in Chambers to ask them to make the order by consent.
+Then you need to appear before a judge or master in Chambers to ask them to make the order by consent.

 Notice of Joint Family Claim

 If you and the other party agree from the very beginning on how you want to resolve all your family issues, you and the other party can file a Notice of Joint Family Claim (Form F1).
 This form tells the court that: